slviajero/tinybasic/MANUAL.md

 EVENT CONT

+Like the ERROR command, EVENT can be used with ON.

+ON EVENT 2,0 GOSUB 1000

+is equivalent to the command above.

 ### Credits and a word on timing

 Both AFTER and EVERY have been taken from the legendary Locomotive BASIC.
 In this BASIC dialect, only GOSUB was available and the time scale was 20 ms. There were 4 individual timers.
 Full featured Locomotive BASIC timers are on the feature list for future releases.